snandi17/DPI911SSA-Project-Group3/Defense-Evasion/Disabling Security Tools - T1089/Readme.md

 </p>

 # Detection
-Detection is done by monitoring processes and command line arguments. we look for the arguments like taskkill and fltmc.exe unload whihc could indicate tools are being disabled.
+Detection is done by monitoring processes and command line arguments. we look for the arguments like taskkill and fltmc.exe unload which could indicate tools are being disabled.

 ## Splunk Filter
 The following splunk query will allow us to detect these techniques